NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ DirectX capture: A crash message was not displaying its details when capturing in async mode.
 ♦ DirectX capture: Adjusted message when trying to capture in a screen rendered by another graphics adapter.
 ♦ DirectX capture: The legacy recorder was not able to capture using the option to just capture when something changes on screen.
+♦ Remove duplicates: The last frame was not being compared, so it was not being removed when needed (thanks to @DarkOoze).

 ### Known Bugs: